Paralympic Cycling Gold Medallist with Multiple Sclerosis MS

 So I started swimming, and then swimming became my life and my sport.
 And that was my goal was the 1980 Olympics in Moscow.
 And unfortunately, Canada boycotted those games along with us and, and most of the Western world other than about I think right now.
 Britain in Australia, so yeah, so that’s when that dream died.
 And I went and decided to get a real job and join the police force.

 Fair enough.
 And what a real job that is.

 Carol Cooke 6:12

 Yeah, that’s for sure.

 So you know, that’s And then we because we had the cottage we grew up around water.
-And we learned that, you know, mum and dad had us in swimming lessons.
-And I remember dad throwing me off the end of the dock one day and just said swim back.
+And we learned that, you know, Mum and Dad had us in swimming lessons.
+And I remember Dad throwing me off the end of the dock one day and just saying swim back.
 So you know you do.
 Yeah, there’s one way to learn how to swim.
-So yeah, so I have no no qualms about them saying that.
-No, I wouldn’t be a gymnast, but it’s just might have been the way they handled it might have been a bit different.
+So yeah, so I have no qualms about them saying that.
+No, I wouldn’t be a gymnast, but it just might have been the way they handled it might have been a bit different.

 Yeah, fair enough.
 So what happened?
-Did you take on on swimming and then straightaway as a young kid decide you’re going to try out for the Olympics?
-How did you get to, you know, going and having some fun swimming, and then deciding I’m gonna try it for the Olympics.
+Did you take on swimming and then straightaway as a young kid decide you were going to try out for the Olympics?
+How did you get to, you know, going and having some fun swimming, and then deciding I’m gonna try it for the Olympics?